-Dr. Claudia Henschke is a Professor of Radiology and heads the Early Lung and Cardiac Action Program at the Mount Sinai Medical Center.
+Dr. Claudia Henschke is a Professor of Radiology and heads the Lung and Cardiac Screening Program at the Mount Sinai Medical Center.

 Her team has developed techniques that provide 3D growth assessment of a lesion.
 Using these techniques lesion growth can be measured and compared to the rate of growth seen in malignant tumors.
 This can help distinguish those lesions that are benign from those that are malignant.